Georgia Asks Judge to Dismiss DOJ Election Integrity Lawsuit

 Georgia asked a federal court on Wednesday to dismiss the U.S. Department of Justice lawsuit that alleges the state’s 2021 Election Integrity Act (SB 202) violates Section 2 of the Voting Rights Act, which prohibits racial discrimination.

-Georgia Attorney General Chris Carr (R-GA) has deputized a powerhouse boutique law firm from D.C., Shaerr Jaffe, to work with his office defending the Peach State in this litigation, with two former Supreme Court law clerks working on this case, along with a third partner who has argued before the Supreme Court.
+Georgia Attorney General Chris Carr (R-GA) has deputized a powerhouse boutique law firm from D.C., Schaerr Jaffe, to work with his office defending the Peach State in this litigation, with two former Supreme Court law clerks working on this case, along with a third partner who has argued before the Supreme Court.

-Lead outside counsel Gene Shaerr–a seasoned Supreme Court litigator who clerked for Justice Antonin Scalia, argued in the motion to dismiss:
+Lead outside counsel Gene Schaerr–a seasoned Supreme Court litigator who clerked for Justice Antonin Scalia, argued in the motion to dismiss:

 This action by the U.S. Department of Justice (DOJ) is a politicized intrusion into the State of Georgia’s constitutional authority to regulate the ‘time, place, and manner’ of its elections, Georgia’s election laws, as recently amended by SB 202, are reasonable, nondiscriminatory, and well within the mainstream of election laws across the